DKingAlpha/UEInspector/README.md

 1. Find an UE game
-2. Build UEInterceptor for that game (See next section)
+2. Build UEInspector for that game (See next section)
-3. Inject compiled UEInterceptor to game
+3. Inject compiled UEInspector to game
-4. Inpect interesting objects using in-game imgui menu provided by UEInterceptor
+4. Inpect interesting objects using in-game imgui menu provided by UEInspector
 5. Play with the objects' properties/methods.
 Get its offsets/attributes in the memu.
 Even invoke some.
 6. Code you standalone tool real quick.